Pallet victim succumbs to his injuries in IoK

 On the other hand, anti-India protests continued on the second consecutive day, today, in Saderkoot Bala area of Bandi poradistrict.

-Residents of the area talking to media men said that Indian Army personnel barged into the houses, beat up the in mates and damaged the property during nocturnal raids.
+Residents of the area talking to media men said that Indian Army personnel barged into the houses, beat up the in mates and damaged the property during nocturnal raids.—APP